Alicia Florrick: Finale

-The seventh season follows Peter’s prosecution, once again, for corruption, accused of destroying evidence to secure funds from a wealthy Democratic donor, whose son was on trial, during his tenure as state’s attorney.
-Alicia agrees to forestall their divorce until after the trial so as to not give the impression that he may be guilty.
-However, Alicia intends to pursue a divorce if Peter is acquitted, but any such separation would be jeopardized should Peter be convicted.
+The seventh season finds Peter accused of destroying evidence in the murder trial of a wealthy Democratic donor's son during his tenure as state’s attorney.
+Alicia agrees to forestall their divorce until after the trial so as to not give the impression that he may be guilty, however, she would pursue a divorce if Peter is acquitted.

-Desperate to acquit Peter so she may divorce him in favor of pursuing her relationship with Jason Crouse (Jeffrey Dean Morgan), Alicia, Diane, and Lucca pursue the strategy of proving Peter had no reason to discard the evidence because the donor’s son wasn’t guilty.
-In doing so, Alicia brings Diane’s husband, Kurt McVeigh (Gary Cole), a ballistics expert, to testify that the bullets likely didn’t come from the donor’s son’s gun.
-This testimony is immediately undercut by another ballistics expert named Holly.
-Alicia, seeking to refute this testimony, calls Kurt back to the stand, and pressures him to contradict this testimony.
-But when Kurt refuses, Lucca accuses (at Alicia's request) him of protecting Holly due to an affair they had while Kurt was married to Diane.
+Desperate to acquit Peter so she may divorce him and pursue her relationship with Jason Crouse (Jeffrey Dean Morgan), Alicia, Diane, and Lucca pursue the strategy of proving Peter had no reason to discard the evidence because the donor’s son wasn’t guilty.
+Diane's husband, Kurt McVeigh (Gary Cole), a ballistics expert, had originally testified that the bullets did not come from the donor’s son’s gun.
+However, the bullets, which had suspiciously disappeared at that time, were found to be simply misplaced after the crime lab was thoroughly searched.
+They were retested using newer scientific methods by another ballistics expert, Holly, Kurt's protégé (and the new buyer for his business), who testified that the bullets DID come from the donor's son's gun.
+Alicia, anxious to refute this testimony (and against Diane's strong objection) calls Kurt back to the stand to contradict Holly's testimony.
+However, after retesting the bullets himself, Kurt realizes the bullets did come from that gun.
+He testifies to this and Lucca, in an effort to discredit him (at Alicia's request), accuses him of changing his testimony to protect Holly because they had an affair (while married to Diane).

-Diane, hurt and betrayed, blames Alicia for destroying her marriage.
-After attending Peter’s resignation, she confronts Alicia and, without saying anything, slaps Alicia and walks away.
-This scene was significant to writer Robert and Michelle King, who saw this as symbolizing Alicia’s transition from being the "victimized", having her life ruined by her unfaithful and corrupt husband, to the "victimizer" having destroyed Kurt and Diane's marriage so she may pursue her own relationship.
-In effect, by the finale, Alicia had become Peter.